House of Paigah: History

+Nawab Mohammed Iqbaluddin Khan, son of Moin-Ud-Daula Bahadur was married to Sahebzadi Ahmed Unisa Begum, whose maternal grandfather was H.H Mahboob Ali Khan and paternal grandfather was Sultan ul-Mulk, Viqar-ul-Umrahi Iqtidar ud-Daula.
+He had 2 sons and 2 daughters, one of whom was Sahebzade Nawab Muhammed Hyder Uddin Khan [Hyder Nawab].
+He was given this name by his uncle Mir Osman Ali Khan and was the owner of Chiraan Fort Palace, the other half of Paigah Palace.

-Bashir Yar Jung, a grandson of Viqar-ul-Umra married Saleha Sultan, the daughter of Sajida Sultan and Iftikhar Ali Khan Pataudi.
+Bashir Yar Jung, a grandson of Viqar-ul-Umra, married Saleha Sultan, the daughter of Sajida Sultan and Iftikhar Ali Khan Pataudi.
 Their son Saad Bin Jung is a member of the Paigah family as well as Pataudi Royal Family.